mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2022

 1. Zheng, J., Li, W., Hong, J., Petersson, L., & Barnes, N. (2022).
 Towards Open-Set Object Detection and Discovery.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 3961-3970).
+  - present a new task, namely Open-Set Object Detection and Discovery (OSODD)
+    - propose a two-stage method that first uses an open-set object detector to predict both known and unknown objects
+  - propose a category discovery method using *domain-agnostic augmentation*, CL and *semi-supervised clustering*.
+  - approach: Open-set object detector with memory module, object category discovery with representation learning,

 1. Joseph, K. J., Paul, S., Aggarwal, G., Biswas, S., Rai, P., Han, K., & Balasubramanian, V. N. (2022).
 Spacing Loss for Discovering Novel Categories.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 3761-3766).
   - *Spacing loss* that enforces separability in the latent space using cues from multi-dimensional scaling